simope/BSS/README.md

 - --alt_max (float): Maximum altitude visibility from the observation point, in degrees.
 Default is 90°.
 - --timezone (str): Timezone offset from UTC in the format '+X' or '-X'.
 Default is '0' (UTC).
 - --plot: If specified, the script will generate a plot showing the altitude of the object over time, with visible points in green and non-visible points in red.

+# Additional material: Celestial coordinates 3D plot

+The script `CelestialCoords` displays a 3D plot of the Earth with its rotation axis.
+It also shows the Ecliptic, Celestial Equator, some notable points and the definition of the GCRS axes.